Identification, Characterisation and Optimisation of High- affinity Antibodies Against SARS-CoV-2

 The human body’s immune system has both innate and adaptive strategies to protect against disease.
-Adaptive immune cells, known as B lymphocytes, generate a repertoire of antibodies that can recognize, bind, and target disease-causing pathogens for elimination.
+Adaptive immune cells, known as B lymphocytes, generate a repertoire of antibodies that can recognise, bind, and target disease-causing pathogens for elimination.
 These protective antibodies are specific to a particular pathogen, such as SARS-CoV-2, and therefore, hold significant potential as recombinant agents for the therapy of COVID-19 patients.

 In this project, the consortium will identify high-affinity antibodies against SARS-CoV-2 by screening the blood of convalescent COVID-19 patients.
 The consortium will combine innovative approaches in high-throughput testing of SARS-CoV-2 peptides, B cell receptor analysis at the single-cell level, and related antigen-affinity assays to interrogate the antibody repertoire of these patients.